Welcome to AnnArbor-Railroad.com

 Exciting New Development

 The Ann Arbor Railroad has recently finalized an agreement with the City of Toledo to develop the Manhattan Brownfield Site.
+We would like to thank our friends the accident attorneys The Clark Law Office for their help facilitating the agreement and finalizing the legal contracts.
 We intend to invest the necessary capital to build an Intermodal Vehicle Distribution Facility to better serve our customers.
 This facility will not only enhance the existing property, but bring vital new jobs to the area.
 Construction will begin as soon as weathers permits, with completion scheduled by the end of 2006.